visgl/deck.gl/docs/api-reference/attribute-manager.md

     (same value applied to every vertex).
 Default to `false`.
   + `noAlloc` (Boolean, optional) - if this attribute should not be automatically allocated.
 Default to `false`.
+  + `shaderAttributes` (Object, optional) - If this attribute maps to multiple attributes in the vertex shader, that mapping can be defined here.
+All `shaderAttributes` will share a single buffer created based on the `size` parameter.
+This can be used to interleave attributes.
+Shader attribute properties are:
+      + `size` (Number) - Number of elements per object.
+      + `offset` (Number) - Offset of the initial element.
+      + `stride` (Number) - Stride between elements.

 ##### `addInstanced`